 2. The ‘Program’ page can help you plan your visit.
 It shows all the activities along with their dates and timings. https://www.darmstaedterheinerfest.de/programm/

-3. Also, do consider buying the Heiner Taler, through which you can save 1 Euro for every 10 Euros that you spend at the fest.
+3. Also, consider buying the Heiner Taler, through which you can save 1 Euro for every 10 Euros you spend at the fest.
 Details are available here:

 4. It is best to reach the city centre using public transport as finding a car parking space can become a nightmare.
 Consider buying the RMV Heinerfest ticket, in which you can pay once and travel all five days.
-The stalls are put up in areas around Luisenplatz, Karolinenplatz, Friedenplatz, Marktplatz, and along the road that leads to the Woog.
+The stalls are around Luisenplatz, Karolinenplatz, Friedenplatz, and Marktplatz along the road leading to the Woog.
 It is best to alight at Luisenplatz or Schloss stop.

-5. The Heinerfest is also a wonderful opportunity to take regional wines.
+5. The Heinerfest is also a wonderful opportunity to taste regional wines.
 The wine producers from around Darmstadt bring their special wines, which the visitors can enjoy.
-For details about the wine produced and to book a table, you can go to the following link: https://www.darmstaedterheinerfest.de/infos/kontakte-fuer-reservierungen/

 6. If interested, you can also become a part of the Förderverein ( The club) that manages and organizes the fest.
 The details are available here: